cleancoded/fedconjobs/wp-content/plugins/if-menu/readme.txt

 * Display menu items only for `Customers with active membership`
 * Display menu items for visitors browsing with `Language English or Spanish`

-The plugin is easy to use, each menu item will have a new option “Change menu item visibility” which will enable the selection of rules (example in Screenshots)
+The plugin is easy to use, each menu item will have a new option “Change menu item visibility” which will enable the selection of visibility rules (example in Screenshots).

 ## Features